-Why is Arizona Good for Vocational/Career Schools?
+Why is Arizona Good for Vocational/Technical Schools?

 Reports about the Grand Canyon State's career technical education (CTE) landscape suggest that students at career and technical schools in Arizona should have plenty of opportunity for employment once they graduate.
 For example, more than half of jobs that provide median annual earnings of around $55,000 are held by workers without a bachelor's degree.

 On top of that, students seeking CTE certification in Arizona paid significantly less per year for their educations than their counterparts on university campuses.
 The average Arizona student at a two-year school paid less than $2,600 per year in tuition and fees in 2018-19, while university programs charged a yearly average of more than $11,500.